cuiyongbo/hello-world/my_wiki/languages/english_notes_4.rst

    Mast 桅杆，船桅

-   Phrase: half mast [降半旗,下半旗(以示哀悼)]
+   | Phrase: half mast [降半旗,下半旗(以示哀悼)]
+   | Synonyms: half-staff
+   | Definition: the position of a flag which is being flown below the top of its staff as a mark of respect for a person who has died.
-   Usage: Flags were flown at half mast on the day of his funeral.
+   | Usage: Flags were flown at half mast on the day of his funeral.
+   |
+   | staff
+   | Definition: a long stick used as a support when walking or climbing or as a weapon.
+   | Synonyms: flagstaff; flagpole
+   | Definition: a pole used for flying a flag.
+   | Phrase: run something up the flagpole (to see who salutes)
+   | Definition: test the popularity of a new idea or proposal.
+   | Usage: the idea was first run up the flagpole in 1997.

 .. figure:: images/skiff.jpg